When CVs are scattered across folders and systems, RFP responses depend on memory and shortcuts rather than real capability data.

 So the issue here is not document quality.
 It is the absence of a single, trusted source of truth for consultant capability.
 Until that exists, RFP responses will continue to rely on memory, urgency, and shortcuts rather than real data.

-When consulting firms repeatedly struggle to assemble CVs for RFPs, the response is usually to look for a better CV builder to produce professional-looking profiles faster, and a CV database to keep everything in one place and make it easier to search.
+When consulting firms repeatedly struggle to assemble CVs for RFPs, the response is usually to look for a better CV builder to produce professional-looking profiles faster, and a consultant CV database – or dedicated CV database software – to centralise profiles and make them searchable.

 On the surface, that makes sense.